The Struggles Encountered with Managing a Remote Workforce

 Initially, I shared an optimism about complete home working being a way forward for the future well being of staff, with potentially our company being able to offer a better work life balance for employees.

-Managing a Remote Workforce in the first lockdown.
+Managing a Remote Workforce in the First Lockdown

 The first lockdown had an almost novelty factor.
 Kids were off school, the evenings were getting longer and the weather was good.
 We were scared and anxious about what was happening globally and locally.
 Collectively we feared for our vulnerable family and friends.
 But somehow there seemed a more community approach for people who were self isolating.
 Zoom quizzes and virtual dinner dates etc. seemed to be utilized by all and sundry.